seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 As sun to day, as turtle to her mate,
 As iron to adamant, as earth to the centre,
 Yet, after all comparisons of truth,
-As truth’s authentic author to be cited,
+As truth's authentic author to be cited,
-‘As true as Troilus’ shall crown up the verse,
+'As true as Troilus' shall crown up the verse,
 And sanctify the numbers.

 **CRESSIDA**